Call for Doctoral Project Proposals: Nexus – 2026 Cycle

 1. Breaking down barriers in education (interdisciplinarity)

-The Doctoral Nexus are networks of 3 to 4 doctoral students from different disciplines (e.g., social sciences, mathematical modeling, biology) and affiliated with at least two different research units.
+The Doctoral Nexus are networks of 3 to 4 doctoral students from different disciplines (e.g. , Social Sciences – Mathematical Modeling – Biology) and affiliated with at least two different research units.
 They will be funded on the basis of:

 Calendar

-• AAP Doctoral Nexus Wave 4 Publication: November 12, 2025
+• Call for Applications: Doctoral Nexus Round 4: November 12, 2025

-• Deadline for receipt of projects: January 23, 2026, 2 p.m.
+• Deadline for project submissions: January 23, 2026, at 2:00 p.m.
 CET

 • Candidate interviews: early June 2026

-• Start of theses: September–December 2026
+• Start of thesis work: September–December 2026

-Eligibility criteria
+Eligibility Criteria

 • Doctoral contracts must begin between September and December 2026; staggered start dates will not be accepted.

-Submission guidelines
+Submission Guidelines

-Selection procedure
+Selection Process

 Selection criteria

-(for information purposes only)
+(for reference only)

-• methodological skills,
+• methodological qualities,

 • potential impacts (both fundamental and applied),